McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/menus/_index.en.md

 So with the above example and alphabetical sorting of the menu entries, pressing {{% button style="transparent" icon="chevron-right" %}}{{% /button %}} on `topic-blue` will skip the newly added `topic-green` and instead will load `topic-red`.

-Having sub pages below a page that defines a crosslink is undefined.
+Having sub pages below a page that has `menuUrl` or `menuPageRef` set in their front matter is undefined.

 ## Displaying Pages Exclusively in a Hugo Menu